pablobdss/project-academic-php/readme.md

 - Ensure your code follows our coding standards and is well-documented.
 - Create a pull request with a clear description of your changes for review.

+One of the objectives that we pursued in this project was to maintain each file separate.
+Therefore, we won't have PHP and HTML mixed.

 ## Contributors

 - [Juan Pablo](https://github.com/pablobdss) - Back-End